Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Experiments

-Lastly, we compare the generative ability of two methods in Figure~\ref{fig:real-generated-data}.
-The top left sub-figure features a single event series selected at random from the data set, while the second and third sub-figures in the first row exhibit event series generated by \texttt{CEG} and \texttt{ETAS}, respectively.
-The quality of the generated earthquake sequence using our method is markedly superior to that generated by \texttt{ETAS}.
-We also simulate multiple sequences using both methods and visualize the spatial distribution of generated earthquakes in the second row.
+We compare models' generative ability in Figure~\ref{fig:real-generated-data}.
+The first panel shows a single event series randomly selected from the data, while the rest panels in the first row exhibit event series generated by each model.
+The quality of the generated earthquake sequence by our method is markedly superior to that generated by \texttt{DNSK} and \texttt{ETAS}.
+We also simulate multiple sequences and visualize the spatial distribution of generated earthquakes in the second row.
 The shaded area reflects the spatial density of earthquakes obtained by KDE and represents the ``background rate'' over space.
-It is evident that \texttt{CEG} is successful in capturing the underlying earthquake distribution, while \texttt{ETAS} is unable to do so.
+It is evident that \texttt{CEG+CDDM} is successful in capturing the underlying earthquake distribution, while the two STPP baselines are unable to do so.

+Figure~\ref{fig:real-exps} visualizes the conditional PDF estimated by \texttt{CEG+CDDM}, \texttt{DNSK}, and \texttt{ETAS} for an actual earthquake series in the testing set.
+Our model's finding of a heightened probability of seismic activity along the San Andreas fault, coupled with a diminished likelihood in the basin, aligns with current understandings of the earthquake mechanics in Northern California \citep{wallace1990san}.
+However, both \texttt{DNSK} and \texttt{ETAS} fail to extract this geographical feature from the data, suggesting a uniform impact of observed earthquakes on the surroundings.

+\paragraph{Atlanta crime reports with textual description} We further assess our method using 911-calls-for-service data in Atlanta.
+The proprietary data set contains 4644 burglary incidents from 2016 to 2017, detailing the time, location, and a comprehensive textual description of each incident.
+Each textual description was transformed into a TF-IDF vector \citep{aizawa2003information}, from which the top 10 keywords with the most significant TF-IDF values were selected.
+The location combined with the corresponding 10-dimensional TF-IDF vector is regarded as the mark of the incident.
+We fit \texttt{CEG+CDDM} and \texttt{DNSK} using the preprocessed data, subsequently generate crime event sequences, and then compare them with the real data.

+Figure~\ref{fig:police-text-generated-keywords} visualizes the spatial distributions of the true and the generated TF-IDF value of each keyword, respectively, signifying the heterogeneous crime patterns across the city.
+As we can observe, our model is capable of capturing such spatial heterogeneity for different keywords and simulating crime incidents that follow the underlying spatio-temporal-textual dynamics existing in criminological \emph{modus operandi} \citep{zhu2022spatiotemporal}.
+Meanwhile, quantitative measurements for the generated event time sequences are reported in Table~\ref{tab:quantitative-hd-data-results}, showing the capability of our model to learn and reproduce the temporal properties of the original crime reports.
+Note that our model is able to simultaneously capture the data dynamics in time, location, and mark space, despite the dimensionality difference in various modalities.